sharkdp/PaperLocator/README.md

 Paste a text sample that contains a reference or citation and Paper locator will try to redirect you immediately to the abstract (click journal website) or the document (press enter).

-This automates the whole process of manually extracting *journal*, *issue* and *page number* from a given reference and searching the publisher websites manually,
+This automates the whole process of extracting *journal*, *issue* and *page number* from a given reference and searching the publisher websites manually.

 __Try one of the following on__ [paperlocator.com](http://paperlocator.com):
 ```